boomshankerx/proxmox-truenas/README.md

 #### Workaround (migration without snapshots)

-- Create an NFS/SMB share of your proxmox dataset
+- Create an NFS/SMB share on your proxmox dataset
 - Store TPM disks on the NFS/SMB share

 ## APT Repository